-Natural Gas Procurement – The Three Important Questions
+Natural Gas Procurement – The Three Key Questions

 When it comes to natural gas procurement, getting the right answers to the following three questions is critical for businesses that want to minimize natural gas costs.

 - How to buy natural gas?

 - From which supplier to buy natural gas?